She tried to avoid plastic while grocery shopping for a week. Here's how it went

 Tofu, cheese, yogurt and pretty much everything in the dairy section was out.
 Even the bottled milk had a plastic cap.
 There were lots of eggs in those paper pulp cartons.
 Whew.

 To avoid eating eggs every meal, I got some cans of beans and rice in a box.
 I wanted pasta, but the box had a cellophane window.
+(While cellophane is not technically plastic, as it's not derived from petroleum, I was still trying to avoid it because it's non-recyclable.)
 I chose a brand of spaghetti with the smallest window (1"x1"), telling myself that eating a lot of cabbage would earn me the right to this violation.

 If I was going to consume a lot of cabbage, I'd need some oil or salad dressing.
 The search for plastic-free oil and vinegar took me into the "house of mirrors" stage of my plastic-free odyssey.